sorialexandre/steam-os-custom-install/readme.md

 ## 💡 Before You Begin

 > ⚠️ This script assumes Windows occupies partitions 1 through 4.
 > Adjust accordingly if your setup is different!
-Check Step 3 for moer details.
+Check Step 3 for more details.

 ---